Fifth Amendment to the United States Constitution: Grand jury

-The grand jury is a pre-constitutional common law institution, and a constitutional fixture in its own right exclusively embracing common law.
-The process applies to the states to the extent that the states have incorporated grand juries and/or common law.
+The Grand Jury Clause limits governmental powers focusing on criminal procedures, because, as stated by the U.S. Supreme Court in United States v.
+Cotton (2002), "the Fifth Amendment grand jury right serves a vital function in providing for a body of citizens that acts as a check on prosecutorial power.
+No doubt that is true.
+See, e. g., 3 Story, Commentaries on the Constitution § 1779 (1883), reprinted in 5 The Founders' Constitution 295 (P. Kurland & R. Lerner eds.
+1987).
+But that is surely no less true of the Sixth Amendment right to a petit jury, which, unlike the grand jury, must find guilt beyond a reasonable doubt."
+The grand jury is a pre-constitutional common law institution.
+The Supreme Court ruled against incorporating this right (extending it to the states) in Hurtado v.
+People of California, 110 U.S. 516 (1884).
 Most states have an alternative civil process.
 "Although state systems of criminal procedure differ greatly among themselves, the grand jury is similarly guaranteed by many state constitutions and plays an important role in fair and effective law enforcement in the overwhelming [p688] majority of the States."
 Branzburg v.
 Hayes (No. 70-85) 1972.
 Grand juries, which return indictments in many criminal cases, are composed of a jury of peers and operate in closed deliberation proceedings; they are given specific instructions regarding the law by the judge.
 Many constitutional restrictions that apply in court or in other situations do not apply during grand jury proceedings.
 For example, the exclusionary rule does not apply to certain evidence presented to a grand jury; the exclusionary rule states that evidence obtained in violation of the Fourth, Fifth or Sixth amendments cannot be introduced in court.
 Also, an individual does not have the right to have an attorney present in the grand jury room during hearings.
 An individual would have such a right during questioning by the police while in custody, but an individual testifying before a grand jury is free to leave the grand jury room to consult with his attorney outside the room before returning to answer a question.

 Currently, federal law permits the trial of misdemeanors without indictments.
 Additionally, in trials of non-capital felonies, the prosecution may proceed without indictments if the defendants waive their Fifth Amendment right.